When is a bowel movement considered healthy?

 Tips for better bowel movements

 As you may have noticed up to this point, diet has a significant influence on intestinal flora.
 However, there are other factors that can positively influence your bowel movements.
-Here are four simple tips that we at Homed-IQ would like to give you on the way to positively influence your bowel movements:
+Here are four simple tips that Homed-IQ recommends to improve your bowel movements:

 - Avoid foods and drinks known to irritate your stomach.
 These include alcohol and caffeine, as well as spicy and greasy food.